Your Best B.E.T. for Gun Safety!

 Right now, you can go and buy a gun with no knowledge of gun types, gun law, safe handling, or safe storage.

 Since 1982, PA has required hunters to pass a hunting safety certification to reduce hunting injury and death.
 34,000 people a year get certified.
-Hunting injuries and deaths have decreased.
+Since training became required, unintentional shootings out hunting had decreased 87% by 2015.

 We’d like PA to require a one-time firearm safety certification before gun purchase.
 Let’s improve safety for the gun owner and those around them.
 For more information click here: Safety_Education_10_28